Tunnelsats/tunnelsats/FAQ.md

 To verify that the switch worked, you can run `lncli getinfo | jq '.uris'`.
 The public IP should start with 159.x.x.x

 **Where do I find the config files?**
-If you can not locate a file (e.g., the `tunnelsatsv2.conf` or your lightning config) you can allways use the `find` command.
+If you can not locate a file (e.g., the `tunnelsatsv2.conf` or your lightning config) you can always use the `find` command.

 - Locate tunnelsatsv2.conf: `sudo find / -name "tunnelsatsv2.conf"`
 - Locate lnd.conf: `sudo find / -name "lnd.conf"`